 Oysters galore.
 Long bar and huge space in the heart of Kenmore Square.
 Must get the Island Creek oysters as well as Moonshoal, if they aren’t fresh out.
-Get the oyster slider, BUBBLES (exceptional wine list, thanks to GM Tom Schlesinger), and the infamous biscuit.
+Get the oyster slider, BUBBLES (exceptional wine list), and the infamous biscuit.
 Hands down the best biscuit ever made.
 Oh and lobster roe noodles?
 Yes, please.

 Don’t miss this tiny shop in the hustle and bustle of Harvard Square.
 Arguably my favorite slice in town, Otto’s does pizza justice.
 Crisp crust, creative toppings (if that’s what you dig, they’re known to serve over 30 different kinds…but I’m a pepperoni girl through and through).
 Generous slices.
 Sprinkle with chili flakes.
 You’re set.
 This Portland, ME transplant also has locations in Coolidge Corner and Comm.
 Ave near BU.